Hindi Subjects 2025 PDFs for Class 12, BA, MA & PhD Programs

 Hindi Upanyaas Evam Kahani |

-Hindi Novels- Summarised learning of Premchand, Bhishma Sahani, Manu Bhandari, Devaki Nandan Khatri and other prominent Hindi novelists |
+Hindi Novels- Summarised learning of Premchand, Bhishma Sahani, Manu Bhandari, Devaki Nandan Khatri, and other prominent Hindi novelists |

 Madhyakaleen Hindi Kavya |

-Knowledge of poetry of mediaeval Hindi poets like Sur Das, Kabir Das, Ras Khan, Mira Bai, etc., along with an introduction to various literature features of Hindi Language in mediaeval times. |
+Knowledge of the poetry of medieval Hindi poets like Sur Das, Kabir Das, Ras Khan, Mira Bai, etc., along with an introduction to various literary features of the Hindi Language in medieval times. |

-Typical Elective Subjects for Hindi
+Elective Hindi Subjects

 Subject Title |